Browse by Medical Category

 AU-rich elements (AREs) are conserved mRNA 3’-untranslated region (UTR) regulatory elements while microRNAs are small noncoding RNAs that target distinct 3’UTR sites and control post-transcriptional gene expression of clinically relevant messages, including those of cytokines and growth factors.
 Their deregulation leads to a broad range of critical effects, including tumor growth, chemoresistance, metastasis, and immune and developmental disorders.

 The primary goal of our research program is to investigate the underlying mechanisms of post-transcriptional and translational control of critical, cancer-associated genes, and the roles of regulatory noncoding RNAs, microRNAs, AREs, and their associated RNPs that contribute to quiescence and tumor persistence.
-A complementary focus is to investigate the regulation of noncoding RNAs and RNPs in quiescent conditions, using cancer cell lines, patient samples, stem cells and germ cells.
+A complementary focus is to investigate the regulation of noncoding RNAs, RNPs, and ribosomes in quiescence, using cancer cell lines, patient samples, stem cells and germ cells.
 An important direction is to identify unique G0 RNA markers and develop novel therapeutic approaches that block selective translation in G0, and interfere with non-coding RNAs and their targets that encode for critical immune and quiescence regulators, and thereby curtail cancer persistence and recurrence.

 The lab has four core directions:

-1. To functionally characterize microRNAs and noncoding RNAs, and identify their as-sociated cofactors and target mRNAs that control expression of clinically important cytokines, cancer and cell state regulators, using previously developed in vivo puriﬁca-tion methods and conﬁrmatory assays.
+1. To characterize microRNAs and noncoding RNAs, and identify their as-sociated cofactors and target mRNAs that control expression of clinically important cytokines, cancer and cell state regulators, using previously developed in vivo biochemical puriﬁcation methods and assays.

-3. To elucidate the regulation of expression and function of noncoding RNAs, AREs and RNPs by tumor-associated conditions.
+3. To elucidate the regulation of expression and function of noncoding RNAs, AREs, RNPs, and ribosomes by tumor-associated conditions.

-4. To characterize the selective interactions between regulatory RNAs and their mRNA targets and develop antisense manipula-tions of these interactions as speciﬁc therapeutic approaches.
-These studies should lead to a greater understanding of the versatile role of regulatory noncoding RNAs in the persistence of cancers and to novel approaches in RNA-based therapeu-tic applications.
+4. To develop new therapeutic approaches that interfere with select translation start sites and translation regulators, and manipulate specific interactions of noncoding RNAs with their targets that encode for critical cell survival regulators in cancer.
+These studies should lead to a greater understanding of the versatile role of noncoding RNAs and translation mechanisms in the persistence of cancers and to novel approaches in RNA-based therapeutic applications.

 View a list of publications by researchers at the Vasudevan Laboratory